 Source: Received through Around the World Tours for review.

-Read It: Dare You To is scheduled for release around May 28, 2013.
-You can pre-order your own copy HERE.
-(This is a Book Depository link, and purchase through this link will result in my receiving a small commission at no cost to you.
+Read It: Blackbird is scheduled for release around September 16, 2014.
+You can pre-order your own copy via Amazon or Book Depository.
+(These are affiliate links, and purchase through either link will result in my receiving a small commission at no cost to you.
 Your support is appreciated!)

 Post Footer automatically generated by Add Post Footer Plugin for wordpress.